 That’s why this business is the best thing that happened to me.
 I get to be creative, flexible, I get to improvise, make my own decisions and even choose my own clients!
 To stay on top of the game, I also constantly study new trends and diets so I can help my clients making healthier choices.

 Holidays may have been the most difficult.
 Not because I’ve to work on holidays (again, it’s my choice and I don’t have to).
 But just imagine, taking over someone’s Thanksgiving or Passover and prepare everything for the family!
-A challenge may be understatement.
+A challenge may be an understatement.
 It’s the family’s once a year traditional get together where the food plays the most important role.
-Every family have their favorite dishes, so what if they wouldn’t care for mine?
+Every family has their favorite dishes, so what if they wouldn’t care for mine?
 What if I screw up a turkey?
 How would I replace that on the spot when the guests are coming and Thanksgiving dinner is about to start?
-It could be nerve wracking 🙂
+It could be nerve-wracking 🙂

 Preparing someone’s meals or their important dinner party,